 - Representing major oil and gas companies in oil field litigation.

 - Defense of welding rod manufacturers in multi-district litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.

 - Defense of prescription drug manufacturer in multi-million dollar pricing litigation brought by the State of Louisiana.

 - Representing accounting firm in $100 million lawsuit brought by statewide retirement funds.

 - Representing industrial gas company in multi-million dollar breach-of-contract suit.

 Craig also is actively involved in professional and civic activities.
-He is the chair of the New Orleans Bar Association’s Committee on Environmental Law and Toxic Torts, and he is on the Board of Directors of the Louisiana Association of Defense Counsel.
+He is on the Board of Directors of the Louisiana Association of Defense Counsel, and he previously served as chair of the New Orleans Bar Association’s Committee on Environmental Law and Toxic Torts.
 Craig has taught Trial Advocacy at Tulane University Law School and at the Louisiana Association of Defense Counsel’s Trial Academy.

 - January 6, 2017

 - September 7, 2016